Overflow Issues In CSS

 If you’re a front-end developer, you may have come across horizontal scrollbar issues, especially on mobile.
 Because there are many causes of scrollbar problems, there is no straightforward solution.
 Some issues can be fixed quickly, and some need a little debugging skill.

-What Is an Overflow Issue?
+What Is An Overflow Issue?

 Before discussing overflow issues, we should ascertain what one is.
 An overflow issue occurs when a horizontal scrollbar unintentionally appears on a web page, allowing the user to scroll horizontally.
 It can be caused by different factors.